Bylaws of the DC Libertarian Party

 Section 1.
 The Executive Committee (EC) of the DCLP is responsible for handling the affairs and business of the DCLP.

 Section 3.
 The Executive Committee members shall be elected at the DC primary election, unless the DCLP does not qualify under District law for a primary election, in which case they shall be elected by a majority vote of the Convention.
 Executive Committee members shall serve for two years until the first day of the month following the primary election or end of the Convention at which their successors are elected.
-In the event of a vacancy in an Executive Committee position, the Executive Committee shall fill the vacancy by Pro-Tempore appointment (a majority vote of the EC members), until the next Convention.
-In the event of vacancy in the position of Vice-Chair of Finance & Compliance, the Chair shall assume those duties automatically until the vacancy is filled.
+In the event of a vacancy in an Executive Committee position, the Executive Committee may make an appointment to fill the vacancy until the next Convention.
+In the event of vacancy in the position of Treasurer, the Vice-Chair shall assume those duties automatically until the vacancy is filled.

 Section 4.
-Notwithstanding any other provision of these Bylaws, no member who has been convicted of a felony against person or property shall be an endorsed candidate, officer, or hold any other position of leadership in either the DCLP or an affiliate without the consent of two-thirds vote of the Executive Committee members in favor.
+Notwithstanding any other provision of these Bylaws, no member who has been convicted of a felony against person or property, or engaged in force or fraud (including defamation) against the DCLP, shall be an endorsed candidate, officer, voting member, convention delegate, or hold any other position of leadership in either the DCLP or an affiliate without the consent of two-thirds vote of the Executive Committee members in favor.

 Section 5.
 The Executive Committee members must be dues-paying members of the DCLP.
 No member shall hold more than one office at a time within the DCLP.
 Members of the DCLP Executive Committee shall not be restricted from serving in officer or representative positions within an Affiliate.
 The Executive Committee members shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the DCLP.
 These duties shall include the following: